 For added variety, you may add a few handfuls of the following:

-When making homemade chicken scratch, you may purchase a bag of commercial product that contains grains such as cracked corn, oats, or wheat and then add other ingredients you have around the house.
-This is a great alternative if you only have a few hens and do not want to buy several bags of grains.
+When making homemade chicken scratch, you may purchase a bag of a commercial product containing grains such as cracked corn, oats, or wheat and then add other ingredients around the house.
+This is an excellent alternative if you only have a few hens and do not want to buy several bags of grains.

-You may also mix and match the ingredients based upon your hens’ preferences.
+You may also mix and match the ingredients based on your hens’ preferences.
 Some people will even add a few table scraps such as rice, broccoli, or watermelon rinds.
-When feeding table scraps, avoid the following items, would could potentially be toxic:
+When feeding table scraps, avoid the following items that would potentially be toxic: